MichaelOstermann/tree-shake-import-namespaces/docs/index.md

         return null;
         return undefined;

-        // Tree-shake this import by returning an import declaration
-        // that should be injected - make sure you use `importAlias`! return `
+        // Tree-shake this import by returning an import declaration that should be injected: return `
             import { ${propertyName} as ${importAlias} }
             from "${importPath}/${propertyName}";